featherbb/featherbb/readme.md

 ## Recommendations

-* Make use of a PHP accelerator such as APC or XCache
+* Make use of a PHP accelerator such as OPCache
 * Make sure PHP has the zlib module installed to allow FeatherBB to gzip output

 ## Links